Practical Applications of the Code of Professional Conduct

-If you are an Enrolled Actuary, the Academy believes in good faith that you may earn 1.8 CPE core ethics credits under the JBEA rules for attending this live webinar.
+If you are an Enrolled Actuary, the Academy believes in good faith that you may have earned 1.8 CPE core ethics credits under the JBEA rules for attending this live webinar.
 However, the JBEA ultimately determines what constitutes core, non-core, ethics, or non-ethics continuing education and the number of CPE credit hours allocated to same for Enrolled Actuaries.
-During the live webinar only, instructions will be given to attendees on the process for obtaining certificates of attendance.
+During the live webinar only, instructions were given to attendees on the process for obtaining certificates of attendance.

 NOTE ON JBEA CE CERTIFICATE OF ATTENDANCE:

 You will not be able to receive a certificate of attendance for listening to any recorded webinars.
 In order to receive a JBEA CE Certificate of Attendance you must attend the live event, follow the instructions provided during the live event, and request your certificate by completing the online form within 30 days of attending the live event.

 To constitute formal CE under the JBEA regulations, there must be three (3) or more people involved in substantive pension services physically present at your webinar location.